mercadopago/sdk-js/README.md

 ---

 ### `cardform instance`.getCardFormData()
-Returns all the necessary data to make a payment
+Returns all the available data from your `cardForm instance`

 #### Return:
 `cardFormDataResponse`